router-resources/CrossChain-NFT-Step-by-Step-Guide/README.md

 Step 5) Set a password for your wallet in the provided field.
 Make sure to remember this password, as it will be needed to access your wallet in the future.

-Step 6) Step 6) Choose either the "Secure my wallet with a seed phrase" or "No thanks, maybe later" option.
+Step 6) Choose either the "Secure my wallet with a seed phrase" or "No thanks, maybe later" option.
 We recommend choosing the first option to secure your wallet with a backup seed phrase.

 Step 7) Connect to the Mumbai network: